cobobc/milestone_3_cooking_app/README.md

 *   As a Frequent user, I want to add, edit and delete as many of my recipes as I want.
 *   As a Frequent user, I want to use this app as my only cooking tool.
-*   As a Frequent user, I want to search for new recipes other users have added.
+*   As a Frequent user, I want to search for new recipes other users have added over time.

 #### Admin User Goals